 6 Biggest Air Conditioning Problems Resulting from the Arizona Sun

 Your central air conditioner is no different, because it is affected by the heat just as you are.
-Let’s take a closer look at six common HVAC problems our technicians encounter in repairing Arizona A/C units that all stem from our state’s high summertime heat.
+Let’s take a closer look at six common HVAC problems our technicians encounter when repairing AC units In Arizona that all stem from our state’s high summertime heat.

 The fan on the air handler turns by a pulley with a drive belt linked to a motor.
 If the belt breaks, the fan does not turn.
-Your evaporator could be putting out all the cooling air you want, but if the fan does not move the air, you feel no cooling.
+Your evaporator could be putting out all the cooling air you want, but if the fan does not move the air, you feel no cooling usually it means the ac is frozen and not blowing cold air.

 Outside, the condenser on an older unit may also use a fan belt rather than a direct drive motor.
 Here you face two problems: Arizona’s high heat can take a toll on the synthetic rubber, shortening its life.
 The call for longer cooling operation means your central air conditioner is “on” more than it is “off,” which also wears out the belt.